What is Health Policy and why study it?

 The mission of the Berkeley PhD Program in Health Policy (formerly “Health Services and Policy Analysis”) is to prepare students for research careers in health policy and health services research; teaching; and public service in university, governmental, and public policy settings.
 It is expected that through their research, teaching, and provision of expert advice, graduates of the PhD program will play lead scientific roles in addressing the many challenges facing health care and public health systems in the United States and countries around the world.
 The PhD Program is distinguished by its interdisciplinary application of the social and behavioral science disciplines to real world health issues.
 The PhD program is a small interdepartmental academic program which has 25-30 students at various stages of completion.
 This is a four-to-five year full-time program of study with a residency requirement (no online or distance courses available).
 Students who complete all requirements receive a Doctor of Philosophy degree from the Graduate Division of the University of California, Berkeley.

 The reputation of the Berkeley Ph.D.
 Program in Health Policy has become well-established as one of the leading doctoral training programs for health policy and health services research.
 From its inception over 20 years ago, one of its distinguishing features has been its interdisciplinary nature.
-Students gain breadth in the social and behavioral sciences as they relate to health and in research methods; furthermore, they gain depth in one of the specialty fields: health economics, organizations and management, behavioral and community sciences, or population health.
+Students gain breadth in the social and behavioral sciences as they relate to health and in research methods; furthermore, they gain depth in one of the specialty fields: health economics, organizations and management, or population health.

 Graduates of the PhD program will be able to achieve and demonstrate expertise in the following major academic outcomes: